sipolac/cryptogram-solver/README.md

 - [tqdm](https://github.com/tqdm/tqdm) for progress bars

 # TODOS
+1. Write script to download data.
+(And possibly change the data source.)
 1. Create function for preprocessing data.
 1. Use random search to find better set of parameters.
 1. See if pre-computing log probabilities results in a significant speedup.